Roy Kafri

 Roy Kafri (רועי כפרי; born November 12, 1985) is an Israeli artist, comedian, and musician.

-His various projects have been well received on the web and became viral hits.
+His various projects have been well received on the web and have become viral hits.
 Kafri co-created with Niv Majar the web series Nitza Ve’Lechem.
-He released musical projects including the web hit "Mayokero".
+He participated in several musical projects.
 Kafri also starred in a mini-series "Bekitzur" as part of the 10th season of the Israeli show Eretz Nehederet.
+He created and starred in the TV series "Yekumot".

 Early life

 Roy Kafri was born in 1986 in moshav Nahalal, an agricultural Jewish community in northern Israel.
 During Kafri’s mandatory military service in the Israel Defense Forces, he served as a military photographer for its Intelligence Corps.